marcomarino123/magnopy/docs/source/user-guide/theory-behind/hamiltonian-notation.rst

 *   ``multiple_counting``

     Whether bonds are counted multiple times.
-This property does not affect first, second and fourth terms of the expanded form.
+This property does not affect first, second, fourth and seventh terms of the expanded form.

     This property is responsible for the double counting from the example.
-However, for the terms with more than two spins the equivalent bonds may be counter not twice, but more times.
+However, for the terms with more than two spins the equivalent bonds are counter not twice, but more times.
 That is why we do not name this property as "double counting".